Analysis | Ron Johnson’s unscientific use of vaccine and death data

 The Facts

 People who experience adverse health events after being vaccinated may file a report to the VAERS database co-managed by the CDC and Food and Drug Administration (FDA).
-These reports are not verified before they are added to the system, though officials may follow up on some.
+These reports are not verified before they are added to the system, although officials may follow up on some.
 VAERS is known as a “passive surveillance system,” not an active system that tracks cases over time.

 “Healthcare providers, vaccine manufacturers, and the public can submit reports to VAERS,” the CDC says.
 “While very important in monitoring vaccine safety, VAERS reports alone cannot be used to determine if a vaccine caused or contributed to an adverse event or illness.
 The reports may contain information that is incomplete, inaccurate, coincidental, or unverifiable.
 Most reports to VAERS are voluntary, which means they are subject to biases.
 This creates specific limitations on how the data can be used scientifically.
 Data from VAERS reports should always be interpreted with these limitations in mind.”